 the feeders, minerals, and water are.

-It has generally recommended that ewes and lambs are far enough
+It has generally recommended that ewes and lambs be kept far enough

 apart that they can't hear each other.
 It's important to maintain

 the same groupings during weaning, e.g. keep siblings together.

 Newly weaned lambs should have plenty of clean, fresh water